ABOUT SARAH

 — President Fonseca, Quiet Heretics

-Across the marble corridors of global power, a president in exile, a technocrat with more integrity than influence, a digital morality entrepreneur, and a Secretary-General desperate to belong all carry secrets of their own.
+Across the marble corridors of global power, a president in exile, a technocrat with more integrity than influence, a digital morality entrepreneur, and a boss desperate to belong all carry secrets of their own.
 Their fates coil together as the pressure to perform goodness becomes indistinguishable from the demand to betray it.